wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-storage-sharedaccesssignature-permissions.md

 __Symptoms__: When creating a cluster using the PowerShell script, you may receive the following error message:

     New-AzureHDInsightCluster : A task was canceled.
     At C:\Users\larryfr\Documents\GitHub\hdinsight-azure-storage-sas\CreateCluster\HDInsightSAS.ps1:62 char:5
     +     New-AzureHDInsightCluster `
     +     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-        + CategoryInfo          : NotSpecified: (:) [New-AzureRmHDInsightCluste, CloudException
+        + CategoryInfo          : NotSpecified: (:) [New-AzureHDInsightCluster], CloudException
         + FullyQualifiedErrorId : Hyak.Common.CloudException,Microsoft.Azure.Commands.HDInsight.NewAzureHDInsightClusterCommand

-__Cause__: This error can occur if you use a password for the admin/HTTP user for the cluster, or (for Linux-based cluste..
+__Cause__: This error can occur if you use a password for the admin/HTTP user for the cluster.

 __Resolution__: Use a password that meets the following criteria: